 If you must administer the commercially produced preventative medicine, these tips can help reduce some of the damage caused by the harmful chemicals.

-- Before any preventative test, have a blood test done to see if your
+- Before any preventative test, have a blood test done to see if your dog has heartworm.

 - If your dog’s liver and kidneys are healthy, use the lowest possible effective dose required for your dog’s weight.
 Increase the interval to 6 weeks rather than 4 weeks and use it only during the warmer months.